-- 1. The energy consumed and generated offset each other, kWh for kWh, and overgeneration is "banked" for future use. - If the member uses more energy than they generate, they only pay for the kWh that exceeds their generation (all other charges such as facility charges, PCA, taxes, etc. still apply). - If the consumer generates more than they consume, their generated kWh that exceeds consumption is "banked" to offset usage in future months when the consumer generates less than they consume.
-For example, if the consumer over-generates this month by 100 kWh the bill calculation will bank that over-generation.
-Next month, the consumer uses 250 kWh more than they generate, so the bill calculation pulls 100 kWh from the banked usage (leaving banked usage at 0), only billing the member for the remaining 150 kWh (all other charges such as facility charges, PCA, taxes, etc. still apply). - The Cooperative will reconcile the banked kWh in March (March February 28 look-back) of each year for any kWh remaining in the bank and pay the balance of the banked kWh at the average avoided cost rate during the previous twelve month period.
-The bank will then be set to 0 kWh.
+- 1. The energy consumed and generated offset each other, kWh for kWh, and overgeneration will be paid at average avoided cost monthly. - If the member uses more energy than they generate, they only pay for the kWh that exceeds their generation (all other charges such as facility charges, PCA, taxes, etc. still apply). - o If the consumer generates more than they consume, their generated kWh that exceeds consumption is paid at average avoided cost monthly.
+For example, if the consumer over-generates this month by 100 kWh the bill calculation will pay the 100 kwh over usage at average avoided cost. (all other charges such as facility charges, PCA, taxes, etc. still apply).